Turkey Loaf Recipe

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-This Thanksgiving Turkey Meatloaf Recipe is a healthy substitute to a traditional meatloaf recipe!
-If you don’t want to cook a full bird, this is a great alternative for Thanksgiving this year.
-Top it off with some turkey gravy and serve with my Crockpot Mashed Potatoes!
+This Turkey Loaf Recipe is a great substitute to a traditional meatloaf recipe!
+If you don’t want to cook a full bird, this is also a great alternative for Thanksgiving this year.
 A delicious meal that won’t leave you in the kitchen for hours, but will taste as if you did.
 It’s THAT good!

 turkey meatloaf